 The wheels may not turn as easily around curved areas, making those more difficult to trim evenly.

-Jump start technology is the primary benefit of this model, which is easy to use and requires no mixing of gas and oil to run.
+Jump-start technology is the primary benefit of this model, which is easy to use and requires no mixing of gas and oil to run.
 Handle is cushioned to avoid strain on hands.
 Handle-mounted throttle makes for an easy transition from cutting to idling.
 1.75" maximum depth meets the needs of most users.
-Three transport wheels offer stability so cuts stay even.
+3 transport wheels offer stability so cuts stay even.

-Less powerful than some models, the Troy-Bilt may not work as well on areas of thick growth.
+Less powerful than some models, it may not work as well on areas of thick growth.

 Users report that this model can handle even the thick grasses of the southern US, while leaving behind a clean edge.
 Includes an adjustable handle that can easily be raised or lowered based on a user's height.
 Engine runs on corded power, meaning no stopping to refill gas during big jobs.
 Assembly is simple.